Naveen-S-T/test/README.md

 # ASIC Flow Course Assignments - Guided by Kunal Ghosh
+> VLSI (Very Large Scale Integration) ASIC (Application-Specific Integrated Circuit) design is a specialized field of electronic engineering focused on creating custom-designed integrated circuits for specific applications.
+These circuits are optimized for a particular function or set of functions, making them highly efficient and tailored to the requirements of the targeted device or system.

 # DAY-1 : Introduction to RISC-V ISA and GNU compiler toolchain

 # Task-1 : C Program To Compute Sum From 1 to N (using gcc) & Spike Simulation And Debug (using RISCV) #4